 I'm sure such people exist, but I've yet to meet anyone who hasn't loved Prague.
-I fell under her charm as I drove from the airport past her majestic buildings and roads lined with tulips.
+I fell under its charm as I drove from the airport past the majestic buildings and roads lined with tulips.
 The skies were grey and a winter nip remained in the spring air, yet this proved no hindrance to exploring the city.

-Prague is justly famous for her sights, but may I suggest you also wander her streets, savouring those sights often not rating a mention in a guidebook?
+Prague is justly famous for its sights, but may I suggest you also wander its streets, savouring those sights often not rating a mention in a guidebook?
 Simply enjoy, and fall under Prague's spell.

 A City of Literature

 I took the image above outside a restaurant; images of the Good Soldier Svejk appear throughout the city, and he gives his name to many establishments.
 Prague—and the Czech Republic—boasts a long literary tradition, so there is no excuse to have nothing to read while here.
 Hasek's The Good Soldier Svejk is a darkly satirical yet hilarious work set during WWI; it remains the most widely translated Czech novel.
 Franz Kafka, author of novels such as The Castle and The Trial was one of the 20th century's leading literary figures and remains one of Prague's most famous sons.

 A vineyard in the town?
 Naturally.
 (After all, there is one in Paris.)
 After enjoying Prague Castle and the spectacular views over the city, I decided to walk down to the Old City.
 The walk took a while but was well worth the effort.
 Just below the castle, I came across these vines, a reminder of the food and wine the city has to offer.
 It is believed this vineyard was planted by St Wenceslas in the 10th century, making it the oldest vineyard in Bohemia.